Eating Disorder Recovery means addressing the small things as well as the big and obvious ones. That is what I am writing about today.

 - Make an Eating Disorder Behaviour list and include everything.
 Yes, everything.
 Not just the obvious food and exercise stuff, but all those weird and sneaky little non-specific behaviours that define you.
-(In my free recovery kit I go into this concept of the ED behaviour list in detail, and also in this post here.)

 - Go through this list with your ED Check person (also defined in the links above) and work out what you need to do in order to stop being controlled by these behaviours — all of them no matter how small and innocent they seem — now.

 - Get serious.
 Have checks and balances in place to make sure that even the smallest blip or slip up is recognized and leant from.
 Then, take action to make sure that when those circumstances arise again you have a plan to help you not slip up.

 - Don’t be afraid of taking drastic action in order to get control of your life back.
 Don’t let your ED tell you that it isn’t important if you take the stairs everyday.
 It is.
 This is your life and you have to be able to make your own choices.
 You are never free from your eating disorder so long as it control some of the things.